MedhaTech/Medha-Chatbot/README.md

-# 🤖 ChatBot for Medha Tech — Bubby
+# 🤖 ChatBot for Medha Tech

 **Bubby** is a lightweight Flask-based chatbot powered by Google’s Gemini 2.0 Flash API.
 It is designed to assist users by answering questions based strictly on your provided context file (`data.txt`).
 This makes it ideal for FAQ bots on product or service websites.